 You are required to complete all the assignments.
-Average of Test 1 and two Vocabulary Quizzes will make your Midterm Grade to be posted on October 18, 2013.
+Average of Test 1 and two Quizzes will make your Midterm Grade to be posted on October 17, 2015.
 Each of 3 tests is 15% of total grade.
-Vocabulary Quizzes make up 5% each of the final grade.
-A complete list of terms in a glossary format is due on December 10, 2013 (10% of total grade).
+The Quizzes make up 5% each of the final grade.
+A complete list of terms in a glossary format is due on December 8, 2015 (10% of total grade).
 The terms need to be in alphabetical order either by chapters or through the entire course.
 There are three discussions that are going to be held in the panel presentation format.
 Every student is to participate once as a presenter on a topic in one panel.
-A 5 page paper, complete with proper reference (MLA) is to be turned in the day of presentation.
+A 5-7 page paper, complete with proper reference (MLA) is to be turned in on the day of the presentation.
 The entire project is 20% of the final grade.
-Textbook may provide the initial idea about the problem but independent review of the material and conclusions will be assessed.
-Two students may work and present together.
-The students who are not participating in the panel are encouraged to ask questions and provide comments during two other discussion sessions.
-The total of 3 participation points (my initials on your participation tag) for contribution to the discussion equal 1 bonus point to the final grade.
+Textbook may provide the initial idea about the problem to discus but independent review of scholarly literature and conclusions will be assessed.
+Students may work in small groups and present together, in this case the paper should be written individually by each student and devoted to a specific topic the student researched for the common presentation.
+The students who are not participating in the panel on that day are encouraged to ask questions and provide comments during two other discussion sessions.
+The total of 2 participation points (my initials on your participation tag) for contribution to the discussion equal 1 bonus point to the final grade.

-The Final Exam on December, 2013 will make other 15% of your grade.
+The Final Exam on $\underline{\text{TBA}}$ will make other 15% of your grade.
 All graded material will be assigned a numerical value on a scale of 100.
 Letter Grades are given as follows: 97% and over A+; 93% to 96% A; 90% to 92% A-; 87% to 89% B+; 83% to 86% B; 80% to 82% B-; 77% to 79%C+; 73% to 76% C; 70% to 72% C-; 67% to 69% D+; 63% to 66% D; 60% to 62% D; Less than 60% F.